Growing fresh food has many wonderful benefits to our health, our home and also to the earth.

 ALWAYS dilute these products and only apply to plants in early morning (cold weather) or late afternoon (warm weather) to protect the foliage.
 They are perfect for applying to plants with nutrient deficiencies…showing up as pale leaf colour.

 - Chop and Drop – a method I learnt when studying Permaculture Design.
 This is also a fantastic way to add loads of organic matter to your garden, plus it’s FREE!!

 The method of chop and drop means chop up green garden foliage (comfrey is fabulous) and drop it onto the soil…easy!
-Then cover with a few handfuls of blood and bone (to help with the greens breaking down) and water it really well.
+Then cover with a few handfuls of blood and bone (to help with the greens breaking down) a sprinkle of rock minerals and water it really well.
 The little critters in the soil love this!
 You can also use lawn clippings on your garden soil, just use a thin layer (about 3-5cm) so it breaks down quickly and doesn’t end up wet and stinky.
 Also cover in a layer of mulch.

 A few tips when applying these products to your garden…